 Grace Timothy is a beauty editor with a sideline in mum-related opinion pieces.
 She’s spent over a decade contributing to Vogue, Glamour, Sunday Times Style, The Telegraph’s Stella Magazine, Red and Net-a-Porter’s The Edit, and has also written for several US titles, including Allure and US Vogue.
 Whether she’s interviewing beauty icons like Natalie Portman, Kate Moss and Ruby Rose or discussing the foibles of her own hopeless mumhair, she tackles her subjects with all the humour and honesty of a rabid over-sharer.
 Most recently she set up the MUMFACE YouTube channel, featuring beauty tutorials specifically aimed at mums, and has just completed a stint as GLAMOUR’s Contributing Beauty Editor.

-Her memoir on motherhood and identity, MUMFACE, will be published by HarperCollins in February 2018.
+Her memoir on motherhood and identity, MUMFACE, was published by HarperCollins in February 2018.

 Tel: 0207 344 1069 Email: firstname.lastname@example.org